plone/documentation/docs/i18n-l10n/translating-text-strings.md

 ```

 Note that the value does not matter.
-The code in `zope.i18n` looks for the existence of the variable and does not care what is its value.
+The code in `zope.i18n` looks for the mere existence of the variable, and does not care what is its value.

-If you do not add that environment variable, you will need to provide the mo files in your package.
-To ease this and if you use [zest.releaser](https://pypi.org/project/zest.releaser/) to publish your packages, you can use [zest.pocompile](https://pypi.org/project/zest.pocompile/) a script that hooks into the release process and builds the mo files for you.
+If you do not add that environment variable, you will need to provide the MO files in your package.
+To make this easier, and if you use [zest.releaser](https://pypi.org/project/zest.releaser/) to publish your packages, you can use [zest.pocompile](https://pypi.org/project/zest.pocompile/).
+This script hooks into the release process and builds the MO files for you.

+(translating-text-strings-installing-i18ndude-label)=

 ### Installing i18ndude